facebook/docusaurus/docs/tutorial-create-pages.md

 module.exports = HelloWorld;
 ```

+> Use any text editor to make the file, such as [Microsoft Visual Studio Code](https://code.visualstudio.com/download) or [Komodo Edit](https://www.activestate.com/komodo-edit).

 2. Go to http://localhost:3000/hello-world and you should be able to see the new page.
-1. Change the text within the `<p>...</p>` to "I can write JSX here!".
-The browser should refresh automatically to reflect the changes.
+1. Change the text within the `<p>...</p>` to "I can write JSX here!" and save the file again.
+The browser should refresh automatically to reflect the change.

 ```diff
 - <p>This is my first page!</p>